chrisatbrookes/bigtext/pages/content.md

 ---
 layout: contenthome
 title: Whatever you like
-permalink: /content/   #I think you can change this
+permalink: /content/   #you can change this
-published: true
+published: false
 ---

 Here is an introduction to my special site